-Asheville School offers French, Spanish, and Chinese.
-The primary departmental goal is to enable a profound study of language that will lead to a lifelong interest in communicating authentically in a globalized cultural environment.
+Asheville School offers French, Spanish and Chinese.
+The primary departmental goal is to enable a study of language that leads to a lifelong interest in communicating authentically in a global environment.
 Classes focus on practical oral communication skills while also providing students with the formal grammatical underpinnings that lead to effective written expression.

 French I-V (Regular, Honors and AP)

-The French program is textbook-free; the curriculum is based on a series of dynamic teacher-generated lessons that give students a firm basis in grammar, vocabulary, culture, and communication.
-At all levels, the students are constantly exposed to authentic French in a fun and interactive setting that utilizes the most up-to-date methods (e.g.: SMART Board technology, "flipped" grammar video lessons, blogs, streaming Internet content, podcasts, and music).
-In upper level courses, the main focus becomes refining formal written and spoken communication via the study of modern life, culture, history, art, and literature in the francophone world.
+The French program is textbook-free; the curriculum is based on a series of dynamic teacher-generated lessons that give students a firm basis in grammar, vocabulary, culture and communication.
+At all levels, students are constantly exposed to authentic French in a fun and interactive setting that uses the most up-to-date methods like SMART Board technology, "flipped" grammar video lessons, blogs, streaming Internet content, podcasts and music.
+In upper level courses, the main focus becomes refining formal written and spoken communication via the study of modern life, culture, history, art and literature in the francophone world.

 Spanish I-VI (Regular, Honors and AP)

-Classes in Chinese introduce students to the skills necessary to speak and write Mandarin Chinese, while emphasizing sentence building exercises and the reading and writing of Chinese characters.
+Classes in Chinese introduce students to the skills necessary to speak and write Mandarin Chinese while emphasizing sentence building exercises and the reading and writing of Chinese characters.
 Students develop basic language skills through the use of classroom conversation and Internet-based audio programs.
-Classes incorporate Pinyin romanization and Chinese characters in teaching students to listen, speak, read, and write the language.
-Using proper pronunciation and accurate tones when speaking the language is emphasized.
+Classes incorporate Pinyin romanization and Chinese characters in teaching students to listen, speak, read and write the language.
+Proper pronunciation and accurate tones when speaking the language is emphasized.
 The grammar component of the course focuses on sentence patterns and word order.
 Culture is presented through readings in English and through hands-on experiences with calligraphy and traditional tea services.